PostHog/posthog.com/contents/blog/recommended-reading.md

 One of the most universally popular books among the team (shortly followed by The Design of Everyday Things by Dan Norman), The Mom Test has helped shape the way we think about product design and user feedback at a fundamental level.

-“The Mom Test is an essential read on how to talk to potential customers and users,” says CEO & Co-founder James Hawkins in [his own guide on the topic](/blog/product-market-fit-game).
+James recommends it in his guide to [finding product-market fit]((/blog/product-market-fit-game), and Product Manager Annika Schmid is a big fan:

-“The Mom Test is just a classic,” agrees Product Manager Annika Schmid.
-“Honestly, I recommend it for anyone who ever has to talk to users.”
+“The Mom Test is just a classic.
+Honestly, I recommend it for anyone who ever has to talk to users.”

 > **Putting it into practice:** Getting to product-market fit is a vital step for every startup — [including us!](/blog/product-market-fit-game)